 Monitoring Online Activity for Safety

 There’s no end to the scariness of the internet if you have children.
-Between online porn sites, message boards, chat rooms, and other ways to interact with other people and less than savoury content, the internet is a mine field for children and their parents.
+Between online porn sites, message boards, chat rooms, and other ways to interact with other people and less than savoury content, the internet is a minefield.
 That’s why it’s so important to track your child’s online activity.
 It’s a way to help keep them safe in a world where everyone – including predators – is technologically savvy.

 Web Watcher is a program that allows you to track your child’s activity on the PC, MAC, AND Android and Blackberry.
 In addition, it has a filtering app for iOS.
 That’s an impressive array of device monitoring.
 One of the best features of Web Watcher is that is allows you to monitor your child’s online activity without their knowledge.
-While this may feel sneaky – because it is – it’s the only true way to get a sense of what the kids are doing on their devices and the computer.
+While this may feel sneaky, it’s the only true way to get a sense of what the kids are doing on their devices.
 Let’s face it, even the best kid is going to keep secrets, and the internet is not the place for that.

 Available for Windows, iOS, Android, and Blackberry, uKnowKids lets you monitor your child’s online activity, and it also has the ability to monitor location and text messages.
 I love that, because in this day and age of internet savvy online predators, the ability to monitor online activity, texts, and location is a huge deal.
 You never know where your child might come into contact with a sexual predator.

 KidsWatch seems to have the best of all worlds.
 It allows you to manage your child’s time online with custom schedules for limiting online activity.
 You can monitor chat sessions and receive alerts regarding inappropriate content.
 KidsWatch also has an interesting block feature that goes beyond blocking objectionable websites.
-It also blocks inappropriate banner ads, pop ups, and the like.
-One of the best parts about this program, in my opinion, is its sexual predator notification system.
+It also blocks inappropriate banner ads and pop ups.
+One of the best parts of this program, in my opinion, is its sexual predator notification system.
 Not only does it immediately block many potential predator threats, but it also alerts you if a sexual predator moves to your area.

 Net Nanny is an excellent program, because it combines online internet activity tracking with internet filtering and even profanity masking.
 You can set filtering for 18 categories to either block, warn, or allow for view.
 Of course, you can also block pornography.
 It features a time management feature for limiting your child’s online activity as well as the ability to filter vulgar language out of pages that you deem otherwise okay for viewing.
 You can also monitor your child’s social media, receive alerts on your child’s internet activity, and create user profiles for each child.
 In addition to all of that, Net Nanny has a remote admin feature which allows you to do all of this from any computer with an internet connection.